spacecloud-io/space-docs/content/microservices/eventing/custom-events/create.md

 **Type**

-The type of event for which you want to create a trigger. (eg: `sent-email`)
+The type of event for which you want to create a trigger. (eg: `sent-email`).
+Whenever, an event of a particular type is queued, all event triggers registered with that type are triggered.

 **Webhook URL**